Carrie Underwood Reveals Big Baby Plans Amid Divorce Rumors

 Carrie first admitted that she and Mike were planning to expand their family and have another baby last year, telling People in 2016 that she and Fisher definitely see at least one more baby in their future despite their busy schedules.

 “I definitely see one more baby.
-At least,” Carrie told the magazine back in March 2016 when asked about her five year plan, revealing that she and her husband want to give Isaiah a sibling and have another baby sooner rather than later.
+At least,” Carrie told the magazine back in March 2016 when asked about her five-year plan, revealing that she and her husband want to give Isaiah a sibling and have another baby sooner rather than later.

 Underwood also said at the time that she sees herself, Mike, Isaiah, and possibly their new addition “living in the country” by the time 2021 rolls around and stated that she believes Fisher would more than likely be retired, which means Carrie and Mike will be spending a lot more time together.